Meegan Kennedy

 RECENT AWARDS AND FELLOWSHIPS

-• Huntington Dibner fellowship (two months in residence), Huntington Library, California, Spring 2020 (forthcoming)
+• Huntington Dibner fellowship (two months in residence), Huntington Library, California, Spring 2020 (curtailed by Covid).

 • NEH Faculty Fellowship, 2017-18